Last updated: July 19, 2021Get paid by PayPal or gift voucher

 - Create a free account.

-- Verify your email and check all your account details are correct (they’ll need to be in order for you to get paid)
+- Verify your email and check all your account details are correct (important so you can get paid)

-- Get comfortable at the site by navigating around and checking everything out.
+- Get used to the website by navigating around and checking everything out.

 - Then get on with earning real money in your preferred ways.

 Swagbucks is available for people to join for anyone over the age of 13 who lives in one of these 11 countries; United States, Germany, France, United Kingdom, Ireland, New Zealand, India, Portugal, Spain, Canada, and Australia.
-I’m in the UK so everything referenced in this review will be relevant to my experience in my locality.
+I’m in the UK so everything referenced in this review will be relevant to that locality.

 Trust is a big issue in this industry.
 Knowing you’re going to get paid is critical, nobody wants to be scammed.
 Most payouts I’ve received via Amazon gift cards because it costs me fewer points compared to cash.
 But the latest one I chose to withdraw via Paypal because I wanted the cash.
 The Paypal withdrawal was actually the fastest I’ve ever received from them!
 Here’s the screenshot of my payment proof history.